ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 Alternatively, add the CKEditor 5 Premium Features Module to your Drupal installation.

-To do it, enter the **Manage > Extend** section in Drupal dashboard first and use the **Add new** module button to provide the source for the CKEditor 5 Premium features module.
+To do it, enter the **Manage > Extend** section in the Drupal dashboard first and use the **Add new** module button to provide the source for the CKEditor 5 Premium features module.
 You can fetch the module from https://www.drupal.org/project/ckeditor5_premium_features

 {@img assets/img/drupal_dashboard_add_pfm.png 878 Adding CKEditor&nbsp;5 Premium Features module to Drupal.}